YashKapoor1102/NWS-Weather-App/README.md

 - Both services are deployed independently, allowing the frontend and backend to scale and be updated separately.
+- **Note**: The backend is hosted on the Render free tier.
+Due to cold-start behavior on the free plan, the first request after a period of inactivity may take some time to respond.
+Subsequent requests are significantly faster.

 ## Local Development